-To understand the growth potential of electrification for SSEN's Distribution networks, updated Distribution Future Energy Scenario reports were published in December 2020.
-The upper range of the net zero scenarios forecast the number of electric vehicles in SSEN Distribution licence areas, - for which the Company's license area spans a large proportion - to increase from 30,000 in 2020 to 5 million in 2050, with heat pumps rising from 32,000 to 2.5m and local renewable capacity from 5GW to 18GW.
+To understand the growth potential of electrification for SSEN's distribution networks, updated Distribution Future Energy Scenario reports were published in December 2020.
+The upper range of the net zero scenarios forecasts the number of electric vehicles, heat pumps and local renewable capacity in SSEN Distribution licence areas, for which the Company's license area spans a large proportion, to increase significantly from 2020 to 2050.

 This analysis is one of the factors which has informed the Company's draft RIIO-ED2 business plan submission.
 Co-created with stakeholders and customers, the ambitious plan will deliver targeted investment in network resilience to build a foundation for an electrified future, improvements to the valued service for customers and communities and further development of the smart, flexible, local energy networks to accelerate progress to net zero.
+While it is too early for specific projections, an increase in investment on ED1 rates is needed to meet customer needs and keep pace with net zero policy and targets.